4.8 Initial Child Protection Conferences

 - Arrange the timing of the conference to minimise disruption to the child's normal routine;

-- Ensure that adequate time is available before the start for the child and his/her independent advocate to meet with the Conference Chair.
+- Ensure that adequate time is available before the start for the child and his/her independent advocate to meet with the Independent Chair.

-The advocate should ensure that immediately after the conference the child has an opportunity to discuss what happened during the conference, the decisions made and, where appropriate the outline child protection plan.
-If the advocate has concerns about the child these should be discussed immediately with the social worker.
+The advocate and Social Worker should ensure that immediately after the conference the child has an opportunity to discuss what happened during the conference, the decisions made and, where appropriate the outline child protection plan.
+If the advocate has concerns about the child these should be discussed immediately with the social worker and/or their manager.

 A pre-birth conference is an Initial Child Protection Conference concerning an unborn child.
 Such a conference has the same status and purpose and must be conducted in a comparable manner to an Initial Child Protection Conference.

-This decision will usually follow from a pre-birth Core Assessment and a conference should be held:
+This decision will usually follow from a pre-birth Social Work Assessment and a conference should be held:

 - Where a child is to be born into a family or household which already have children who are the subject of a Child Protection Plan;